Skip to content

 • Using same pot with browned bits still on the bottom, heat up more oil and stir in the onions and garlic.
 Stir 2-3 minutes until translucent and aromatic.
 Gently pour in the beer and Worcestershire sauce, stirring to combine.
 Add tomato paste, beef broth, carrots, celery, and return the browned beef to the pot.
 Stir gently to ensure all veggies and beef are submerged in broth.
 Sprinkle in the fresh rosemary and bay leaves.

 • Bring mixture to a low boil, cover and allow to simmer 2 hours.
 After 2 hours, uncover and stir in the baby potatoes.
 Bring back to a low boil and allow to simmer another 45 minutes until the beef and potatoes are to your desired tenderness.
-Once done, taste and season with additional kosher salt and black pepper if desired.
-Remove bay leaves and let stew sit for 10 minutes to allow grease to rise to the top; skim off excess grease and serve warm.

 Notes

-Entire stew can be made up to 1-2 days in advance.
+• Entire stew can be made up to 1-2 days in advance.
 Leftover Irish Guinness Beef Stew is delicious, and is perfect for meal prep.
 Cover airtight and chill until ready to reheat.

-Instant Pot/pressure cooker: brown the beef and veggies using same directions as the stovetop method on sauté mode in the Instant Pot itself.
+• Instant Pot/pressure cooker: Brown the beef and veggies using same directions as the stovetop method on sauté mode in the Instant Pot itself.
 Then add the remaining ingredients, including dissolved cornstarch.
 Set to pressure cook on high for 35 minutes and let it do a natural release.
 Salt and pepper to taste.

-If you enjoyed this recipe, please come back and give it a rating ♡
+If you enjoyed this recipe, please come back and give it a rating.
+We ❤️ hearing from you!

 Nutrition (per serving)